+Since March 2020, many faculty have faced significant challenges caused by the COVID-19 global pandemic, which may have covered a material portion of their review periods.
 In 2020, UAB announced two important changes to our faculty review processes in response to COVID-19: an automatic one-year tenure clock extension (with the ability to opt out) and limiting how student evaluations of teaching from the Spring 2020, Summer 2020, Fall 2020, and Spring 2021 semesters would be used (there have not been any such limitations since then).
-Therefore, those who will be reviewed during the 2023-2024 P&T cycle will receive only their "normal" P&T time period, plus one year (subject to opt out).
+Therefore, those who will be reviewed during the 2024-2025 P&T cycle will receive only their "normal" P&T time period, plus one year (subject to opt out).
+A notification to Opt Out of the Automatic Tenure Clock Extension Due to COVID-19 Form must be submitted as soon as it is decided that the faculty member will present for tenure in the 2024-2025 cycle.